 During the year ended December 31, 2017, Sanford Lang, the Company's former Chairman and CEO, advanced STCB \$289,821 to pay for general operating expenses.
 The advance required a monthly interest payment of \$2,545 and was due on demand.
 In June 2021, Mr. Lang and Mr. Goldrod executed agreements with STCB whereby the advance from Mr. Lang and all other amounts owed to each were repaid and both Mr. Lang and Mr. Goldrod resigned from the Board of Directors.
 Further, for a period of 36 months beginning in July 2021, STCB will repurchase an aggregate of \$10,950 worth of shares each month from Mr. Lang and Mr. Goldrod, with the share price for each purchase to be set according to the volume weighted average trading price of the common stock over the last 10 days of the month.
-In the three months ended March 31, 2024 and March 31, 2023 STCB paid an aggregate of zero and \$32,850, respectively, to Mr. Lang and Mr. Goldrod.
+In the three months ended June 30, 2024 and 2023, STCB paid an aggregate of zero and \$32,850, respectively, to Mr. Lang and Mr. Goldrod.
+In the six months ended June 30, 2024 and 2023, STCB paid an aggregate of zero and \$65,700, respectively, to Mr. Lang and Mr. Goldrod.
 As of March 31, 2024, the Company settled final repurchase transfers of 1,862,154 shares in the amount of \$328,500.
-The share repurchases are recorded as treasury stock payable on the balance sheet.
-The foregoing agreements terminated and are of no further force or effect.
+The share repurchases were recorded as treasury stock payable on the balance sheet.
+The foregoing agreements terminated and are of no longer in force or effect.